 A Fellow of Villa I Tatti (Harvard University) in 2003-04, Memelsdorff is now an Affiliate Researcher at the University of Tours, a member of the college of the Confederal PhD programme in Italian Civilization (Switzerland), and of the Study Groups “Transmission of Knowledge as a Primary Aim in Music Education” and “Tablature in Western Music” of the International Musicological Society.
 He is also a member of the scientific boards of the Journal of the Alamire Foundation, and the Ars nova series of LIM.

-He was tenured Professor of Music at the Conservatory of Zurich (Switzerland) and the Civica Scuola di Musica of Milan (Italy), and still serves as a tenured Professor at the Escola Superior de Música de Catalunya in Barcelona (Spain), where he directs the Master programmes in Early Music Research and Performance.
+He was tenured Professor of Music at the Conservatory of Zurich (Switzerland) and the Civica Scuola di Musica of Milan (Italy), and still serves as a tenured Professor at the Escola Superior de Música de Catalunya in Barcelona (Spain), where he directed the Master programmes in Early Music Research and Performance until 2017.

 He has been guest professor and lecturer at several music institutions in Europe, America and Japan, including the Schola Cantorum Basiliensis and the Conservatories of Jerusalem, Haifa, Cologne, Mainz, Bremen, Maastricht, The Hague, Copenhagen, Lyon, Dublin, the New England Conservatory, and The Royal Academy of London; and the Universities of Oxford, Harvard, Tel Aviv, Tokyo, Rome, Saarland, Salamanca, Würzburg, Davis, and Berkeley, as well as the City University of New York, the University of North Carolina at Chapel Hill, and the Catholic University of Buenos Aires.